LineGrid#

 The

-class represents a grid where points are arranged linearly in 3D space.
-The grid is defined by a starting location (loc
+LineGridclass represents a grid where points are arranged linearly in 3D space.
+The grid is defined by a starting location (loc), a direction vector (direction), a total length (length), and the number of points (num_points) along the line.Notes

 The distance between points is